This weekend I went to Kingston, TN for a very important event. My brother was officially becoming an Olympic Distance Triathlete. AMAZEBALLS.

 Coming out of the lake toward the front of the pack!

 I see a violation here.
 But not the kind race officials were looking for.
 Ouch, blue.

 Starting his run!
 He got the worst side stich he said he’s ever had, or else the whole thing would have been “easy.”
 Little turd.

 Standing at the finish line overlooking Watts Bar Lake.
 Is there anywhere prettier than Kingston?
 Maybe not.

 Me and my Momma.

 Not a bad view for the last half mile, but the hill was brutal.
-Rogers and I ran it today so we could empathize, and I had to walk at the top of it.
+I ran it today so I could empathize, and I had to walk at the top of it.
 If I had to do it after swimming a mile, biking 25 and running 5.5, I would have probably just jumped in the lake and piled rocks on my head.

 Loved this Daddy finishing with his little boy.

 Here comes Wade!!
 Finishing with a smile on his face.